bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

         * Click "Create"
         * Set the Method to POST
         * Type ``'{}'`` in the Request body field.
+        * **Click Save**

+    9. Add additional Function connections
-        * Refresh the page and repeat these steps for the "EncodeMP3toAACMP4" and "UpdateVideoManifestXML" functions. **Save and then refresh after adding each action.**
+        * Refresh the page and repeat these steps for the "EncodeMP3toAACMP4" and "UpdateVideoManifestXML" functions.
+        * Add a new Call Azure Funciton action.
+        * In the new action block click "Change connection"
+        * Click Add New
+        * List the connection name as exactly ``EncodeMP3toAACMP4``
+        * Click the name of your deployed function.
+        * Choose the corresponding function.
+        * Click create
+        * Set method to POST
+        * Type ``'{}'`` into the body field
+        **Click Save**
+        * Repeat for the next function ``UpdateVideoManifestXML``
         * ``Note: if your functions don't load in the Logic App screen, you may need to navigate to the Azure Function resource and check in the Deployment Center if the function container finished deploying.``
+        * ``Note: if you are unsuccessful at saving the workflow, you may need to delete the Functions actions step.
+Right-click and delete.
+Then, try again.``

 1. **Deploy your logic apps code from VS Code**
-    1. Open the ./logic_app directory directly.
+    1. Open the ./logic_app directory directly in VSCode.
 (If you try to deploy from the root folder you may get an error)
     ![Image showing opening the logic_app folder directly](./images/open_logic_app_in_vscode.png)
     1. Ctrl+Shift+P to open command pallet
-    1. Sign in to your azure account using one of the "Azure: Sign In" options
+    1. Type "Azure: Sign In" to sign and hit enter to sign in to your Azure account.
     1. Re-open the command pallet.
     1. Type "Deploy to Logic App" and choose the menu option.
     1. Follow the prompts to deploy the code to your newly created logic app (i.e. bdl-dubbing-logicapp-r2qqwn6j54t3c)
+    1. If prompted to overwrite the existing deployment, click "Deploy"
     1. After deployment, navigate to your logic app in the Azure Portal.
 You should see new workflows added.

-1. **Connect your Logic App with Azure Functions**
+1. **Connect your new Logic App workflows with Azure Functions**
     1. Navigate to the "WF3-GenerateAVAMTranscriptandAudio" workflow.
-    1. In the desinger, locate the "Call AzureFn TranscriptToAudio" step.
+    1. In the designer, locate the "Call AzureFn TranscriptToAudio" step.
+    1. Click on the Function action step.
-    1. Click change connection.
+    1. In the action pane, click change connection.
     1. Select the TranscriptToAudio function connection you created earlier.
+    1. **Click Save**
-    1. Navigate to WF4-EncodeMP3toAACMP4 workflow and repeat these steps forthe  EncodeMP3toAACMP4 and UpdateVideoManifestXML function connections.
+    1. Navigate to WF4-EncodeMP3toAACMP4 workflow and repeat these steps for the remaining two Function actions: "EncodeMP3toAACMP4" and "UpdateVideoManifestXML" function connections.
-    1. Save your workflow.
+    1. **Click save**

 1. **Update Function App Settings**
-    1. Open your function app in the portal > Configuration
+    1. Open your function app in the Portal > Configuration
     1. In the app settings, set the CLIENT_APP_SECRET to the secret for your service principal.
     1. Be sure to click SAVE before navigating from the app settings screen.

-1. **Update Key Vault Secrets**
+1. **Update Client App Secret in Key Vault**
     1. Navigate to your Key Vault
+    1. Click on "Secrets"
+    1. Find the CLIENT-APP-SECRET secret.
+    1. Click "New Version"
-    1. Update CLIENT-APP-SECRET with the secret for your service principal.
+    1. In the value field paste the client secret for your service principal/app registration.
-    1. Update the following secrets with the respective Logic App worfklow URL (you may want to open a second browser and do this side by side)

-        * LOGICAPP-ENDPOINT-GET-AVAM-ACCESS-TOKEN (WF0)
+    1. Click Create.

+1. **Update Logic App Flow endpoint urls in Key Vault**
+    1. In Key Vault, locate the LOGICAPP-ENDPOINT-GET-AVAM-ACCESS-TOKEN secret.
+    1. In a separate browser tab, navigate to your Logic App workflows.
+    1. Click on WF0-GetAVAMAccessToken.
+    1. On the overview page, copy the Workflow URL.
+    1. In Key Vault, create a new version of the LOGICAPP-ENDPOINT-GET-AVAM-ACCESS-TOKEN secet.
+    1. Paste in the value of the workflow URL.
+    1. Click Create.
+    1. Repeat for the following secrets and workflows
         * LOGICAPP-ENDPOINT-AVAM-UPLOAD-CALLBACK (WF2)
         * LOGICAPP-ENDPOINT-AVAM-GENERATE-CAPTIONS (WF3)
         * LOGICAPP-ENDPOINT-ENCODE-MP3TOAACMP4 (WF4)